giampaolo/psutil/docs/devguide.rst

 Code organization
 -----------------

-A call travels from the public API down to the syscall.
-Linux is used here as an example, but the shape is the same on every platform:
+Not every API reaches C: many are implemented in python alone (on Linux, by parsing ``/proc``).
+For those that do, a call travels down through the platform-specific layers.
+Linux is used here as an example:

 .. code-block:: none